 The Annual FSC is a detailed document that serves as a checklist for adherence to all code regulations and university safety policies.
 Annual FSCs are due to the ISE no later than January 25th of each calendar year.

 * Facilities that are open during the summer months will be required to complete Monthly FSCs during those months as well.

 Following each inspection, a written report of findings will be submitted to the fraternity or sorority.
-The original inspection report will be directed to the Office of Student Programs.
+The original inspection report will be directed to the ISE.

 Fire drills are required twice each semester to test fire alarm systems and fire reporting procedures under simulated emergency conditions.
 It is required that all fraternities and sororities with a chapter house conduct the first fire drill during the first two weeks of the semester.
 Drills shall be conducted at unannounced times, without prior warning to the house residents.
-However, the University Safety and Security Department, the Decatur Fire Department, and the chapter's alarm system monitoring company must be informed in advance of the date and time of the drill.
+However, the The Department of Public Safety, the Decatur Fire Department, and the chapter's alarm system monitoring company must be informed in advance of the date and time of the drill.
 Such drills ensure familiarity with exits, so that in the event of an actual fire emergency, house residents will know how to evacuate to a place of safety promptly and in an organized manner.
 The chapter officers should meet directly after each fire drill to evaluate the success of the drill and discuss any needed improvements in communication or process.

 The fire drill plan must include the following: